Sleep Help for Kids Who Resist Bedtime

-FOMO has pervaded our society (especially now that the world is socially isolating itself in the wake of COVID-19 pandemic) and is most pronounced in our reality TV and social media generations.
-Although this can have some positive effects, such as making us live life to the fullest, for the most part it can cause stress, anxiety, and fatigue which affects our sleep.
-To address our feeling of FOMO, we desirously and slovenly binge streamed TV shows and social media thus sacrificing our sleep.
-This activity illustrates bad sleep health habits and behaviors for our children.
+FOMO has pervaded our society (especially now that the world is socially isolating itself in the wake of the COVID-19 pandemic) and is most pronounced in our reality TV and social media generations.
+Although this can have some positive effects, such as making us live life to the fullest, for the most part, it can cause stress, anxiety, and fatigue which affects our sleep.
+To address our feeling of FOMO, we desirously and slovenly binge-streamed TV shows and social media thus sacrificing our sleep.
+This activity illustrates bad sleep health habits and behaviors of our children.

 If you feel like you and your family are struggling with new routines set in place by Covid-19, check out our blog Calming Techniques for Kids When Routines are Disrupted.

 Scientists believe that our fear of missing out could shorten sleep in two ways:

 2) Causing disturbing feelings like stress, anxiety, and fear immediately before bedtime

 The relationship between FOMO and sleep is cyclical.
 Shortened sleep, the previous night can affect stress, emotion and mood regulation the following day.
 This worsens the feelings of FOMO.

 Possible signs of sleep resistance in kids:

 - Your child becomes extremely anxious only around bedtime